- Changing settings

 - flexible date format (for date format definition, see the date format below)

-- ‘time only’ battery saving mode that can automatically kick in for the night
+- several battery saving modes that can be activated for the night on on DnD

 - enhanced HR information (requires unlock key)